josokw/HopfieldANN/README.md

 Every connection is represented by a weight factor.
 These weight factors are determined by the Hebb's learning rule (1949).
 It is often summarized as "Neurons that fire together, wire together.
 Neurons that fire out of sync, fail to link".

+These connections are implemented in a symmetric and zero valued diagonal matrix W:

+    W[i][j] == W[j][i]

+    W[i][i] == 0.0.

-Maximum associative memory capacity: Pmax = 0.14 * number of neurons.
+Maximum associative memory capacity:

+    Pmax = 0.14 * number of neurons

 Above this maximum the network is no longer capable to work as an associative memory.
 If 120 neurons are available the Pmax equals 16 patterns that can stored and retrieved.

-More detailed information:
+More detailed information reference:
 [Hopfield Wikipedia](https://en.wikipedia.org/wiki/Hopfield_network).

-## Input for learning patterns
+## Example input for learning 4 patterns

 Example input format plain ASCII input file: